jinterlante1206/AleutianLocal/README.md

 It acts as an **opinionated but modular MLOps control plane**, providing the essential **infrastructure and workflow automation** around your chosen inference engine:

-* **Secure Data Ingestion:** Automate the processing (e.g., PDF parsing via extensible containers) and privacy scanning of local data before storing it in the vector database.
+* **Secure Data Ingestion:** A two-phase pipeline (aleutian populate) first scans all local files with the Policy Engine, prompts for user approval on any findings, and then ingests only the approved files.
+The orchestrator automatically performs high-speed, content-aware chunking (e.g., using different rules for .py vs. .md files), batch embedding, and batch storage, ensuring high throughput even on a local machine.
 * **Flexible RAG Engine:** Utilize multiple Retrieval-Augmented Generation strategies (Standard, Reranking available now) out-of-the-box via a simple API.
 * **Unified LLM Access:** Seamlessly switch between local models (Ollama, llama.cpp, HF TGI/vLLM) and external APIs (OpenAI, Anthropic, Gemini - *coming soon*) using a consistent interface.
 * **Efficient Model Management:** Convert and quantize models to GGUF format for optimized local inference.